 Here’s an example;

 We had just finished a day of climbing in the hot sun.
 Waiting at the base of the granite cliffs was an ice-cold stream, which we often jumped into, to cool and refresh ourselves.
-The stream had actually carved a slide down through the granite and dumped the water into a pool; then continues down the mountain.
+The stream had actually carved a slide down through the granite, that dumped the water into a pool; then continues down the mountain.

-What saved my tail was, that while I was climbing up the boulder, my mind had noticed a large boulder below me; about a foot or two under the surface.
-As I was I was falling towards it, I reacted (responses are too slow, actions like this must be trained into a reaction). with little or no thought.
-“I did all I could to flatten my body, so I could make a major back “flop on the surface of the water.”
+What saved my tail was that, while I was climbing up the boulder, my mind had noticed the large boulder; about a foot or so under the surface.
+As I was I was falling towards it, I reacted with little or no thought.
+Responses are much too slow, actions like this must be mentally trained into a reaction.
+“I did all I could to flatten my body, so that when I hit the water I would do a major back “flop” on the surface of the water.